tomaspietravallo/sparkar-fdccc2020/README.md

 // [1]
 async function createAndAnimateMeshes() {

-  // Settings you can quickly and easily modfify (download the project play around! 🙌✨) let amountOfMeshes = 36;
+  // Settings you can quickly and easily modfify (download the project and play around! 🙌✨) let amountOfMeshes = 36;
   let maxSmooth = 350;
   let maxDelay = 0.5;